cymurs/dcrstakepool/README.md

 ## 1.1.1 Upgrade Guide

 1) Announce maintenance and shut down dcrstakepool.
-2) Perform upgrades on each dcrd+dcrwallet+stakepoold voting cluster one at a time.
+2) Perform upgrades on each ucd+dcrwallet+stakepoold voting cluster one at a time.
-   * Stop stakepoold, dcrwallet, and dcrd.
+   * Stop stakepoold, dcrwallet, and ucd.
-   * Upgrade dcrd, dcrwallet to 1.1.0 release binaries or git.
+   * Upgrade ucd, dcrwallet to 1.1.0 release binaries or git.
 If compiling from source, Go 1.9 is recommended to pick up improvements to the Golang runtime.
-   * Restart dcrd, dcrwallet.
+   * Restart ucd, dcrwallet.
    * Upgrade stakepoold.
    * Start stakepoold.
 3) Upgrade and start dcrstakepool.
-If you are maintaining a fork, note that you need to update the dcrd/chaincfg dependency to a revision that contains the new agenda.
+If you are maintaining a fork, note that you need to update the ucd/chaincfg dependency to a revision that contains the new agenda.
 4) dcrstakepool will reset the votebits for all users to 1 when it detects the new vote version via stakepoold.